Altoona–Blair County Airport: Facilities

-In the year ending October 25, 2011, the airport had 23,750 aircraft operations, average 65 per day: 78% general aviation, 22% air taxi, and <1% military.
-58 aircraft were then based at the airport: 79% single-engine, 10% multi-engine, 5% jet, 2% helicopter, and 3% ultralight.
+In the year ending March 31, 2022, the airport had 23,750 aircraft operations, average 65 per day: 78% general aviation, 22% air taxi, and <1% military.
+28 aircraft were then based at the airport: 23 single-engine, 4 multi-engine, and 1 jet.

 The airport has 46 T-hangars that it rents to aircraft owners; construction of more is under way.
 FBO Penn-Air, Inc provided fuel and repair services; it has closed its operation at Altoona–Blair County Airport, and for now fuel services are being performed by the Altoona–Blair County Airport Authority.

 The airport has a La Fiesta Restaurant, accessible from the flight line or from the terminal building.
-The airport also offers car rental through Hertz.
+The airport also offers car rental through Avis and Budget.